Mika X

-Mika X (born Terrance John Pou on 8 February 1962, later renamed Neil Gudsell, also known as Mika and as Mika Haka) is a New Zealand Māori singer, performance artist, actor, filmmaker, TV producer and comedian.
+Mika (born Terrance John Pou, né Neil Gudsell, 8 February 1962; also known by the stage names Mika Haka and Mika X) is a New Zealand Māori singer, performance artist, actor, filmmaker, TV producer and comedian.

-He has toured across the world performing his cabaret stage shows and music, including performing ten times at the Edinburgh Festival Fringe.
+He has toured the world, performing his cabaret shows and music, including 10 performances at the Edinburgh Festival Fringe.
 He has also acted in TV shows and movies including Shark in the Park, The Piano, and Shortland Street.
 Mika has released five music albums including Do U Like What U See, Mika Haka and Mika Versus Fashion.

 Name

-Mika X was named Terrance John Pou at birth, but was adopted to a family who changed his name to Neil Gudsell.
-In 1988, musician Dalvanius Prime told him to change his name to the non-binary name Mika.
-He has since gone by Mika, Mika Haka or Mika X, and currently goes by Mika X.
+Mika was born Terrance John Pou, but was legally adopted immediately by Bill and Dawn Gudsell, who named him Neil.
+In 1988, musician Dalvanius Prime suggested he change his name to the gender-neutral name Mika, which he did in 1990.
+He has since gone by the name Mika Haka, and currently uses the stage name Mika X.

 Early life

-Mika X was born on 8 February 1962 in Timaru, New Zealand to Elizabeth Halkett and was adopted at birth by New Zealand European couple Dawn and Bill Gudsell.
+Terrance John Pou was born on 8 February 1962 in Timaru, New Zealand to Elizabeth Halkett and was adopted at birth by New Zealand European couple Dawn and Bill Gudsell.
 He came out as gay at age 12.
 While attending Timaru Boys High School, he played rugby and competed in athletics, including at the national athletics championship.
-In 1988 Mika placed eighth in the inaugural Suzuki World Cup aerobic championships.
+In 1988 Gudsell placed eighth in the inaugural Suzuki World Cup aerobic championships.

-After high school, Mika became a hairdresser in the small suburb of Spreydon, Christchurch; however, after winning New Zealand Flash Dance Championships he quit his job and opened up his own dance studio, Miyake Dance Studio at Peterborough Arts Centre.
-In 1982, Mika moved to Los Angeles with his boyfriend, an African-American man in the US Navy, for nine months before returning to New Zealand.
-Mika moved to Christchurch in 1984 and attended the New Zealand School of Dance in 1985, but left the school nine months later.
+After high school, Gudsell became a hairdresser in the small suburb of Spreydon, Christchurch; however, after winning New Zealand Flash Dance Championships he quit his job and opened up his own dance studio, Miyake Dance Studio at Peterborough Arts Centre.
+In 1982, Gudsell moved to Los Angeles with his boyfriend, an African-American man in the US Navy, for nine months before returning to New Zealand.
+Gudsell moved to Christchurch in 1984 and attended the New Zealand School of Dance in 1985, but left the school nine months later.

 Performance career

 Early stage and television work

-In 1985, Mika joined Te Ohu Whakaari, a Wellington Maori theatre company which toured nationally and internationally.
-The next year, Mika left Te Ohu Whakaari and moved to Dunedin to work on a Te Maori exhibition.
+In 1985, Gudsell joined Te Ohu Whakaari, a Wellington Maori theatre company which toured nationally and internationally.
+The next year, he left Te Ohu Whakaari and moved to Dunedin to work on a Te Maori exhibition.

 He performed his one-man show Mahi Whakangahau in 1988.
-During the show, Mika performed New Zealand songs, including "I Have Loved Me A Man" by Allison Durbin.
+During the show, Gudsell performed New Zealand songs, including "I Have Loved Me A Man" by Allison Durbin.
 The single was released by Warner Music with a music video promoting safe sex.

 In 1989, he played Constable Ra in the TV drama Shark in the Park and also the young Carmen Rupe in the TV biopic Carmen.
 His solo show Neil Gudsell Uncooked produced by Merata Mita was performed at the 1990 Adelaide Fringe.